triadjs/movie-project-collab/README.md

 1. Create a `.env` file in the root of the project
 2. Copy the contents of `.env.example` to `.env`
 3. Fill in the values in `.env` file
+4. Don't forget to add your API Key and API Token to your `.env` file.

 ## Installing dependencies